Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 PIP is similar to medical payments insurance coverage, or med pay, in that it covers medical costs after an accident.

 The policies differ in many ways, however.
 For example:

 - PIP comes with deductibles and copays.
 Med pay doesn’t.

-- PIP covers more costs — such as lost income and psychiatric services.
+- PIP covers more costs, such as lost income and mental health services.

 - Both are mandatory in different states, but PIP is required in more states.

 Personal injury protection can cover you for costs that your health insurance doesn’t pay for.
 It’s also required in more states than medical payments coverage is.
 To find the best price, compare car insurance with PIP coverage.

 More guides on Finder